FAQ

 • Who can you contact regarding discharge of untreated ballast water?

 Regarding the discharge of untreated ballast water, depending on the area in the territorial waters where the discharge occurs, individual federal and stately authorities are responsible.
-The point of contact at the federal government regarding prosecution of administrative offences on maritime waterways and federal waterways is the Federal Maritime and Hydrographic Agency (BSH), Department “Environmental Protection in Maritime Traffic” (S41), e-mail: Ballastwasser@BSH.de.
+The point of contact at the federal government regarding prosecution of administrative offences on maritime waterways and federal waterways is the Federal Maritime and Hydrographic Agency (BSH), Section “Environmental Protection in Maritime Traffic” (S 15), e-mail: Ballastwasser@BSH.de.
 The states are responsible for the monitoring and prosecution of administrative offenses in the ports.
 See a list of contact details for the relevant authorities.

 • Who can I contact if I have more questions regarding ballast water?